kingtoff/Orchestrating-Queue-based-Microservices-using-AWS-Step-Functions-and-Amazon-SQS/README.md

 ![Screenshot (253)](https://user-images.githubusercontent.com/99415191/224594865-029a1d33-46fe-402e-8bea-3dac245c0a8c.png)

 "What the definition does?
 It uses a task state to put a message on an SQS queue.
 This task state is configured for a callback pattern.
 When you append .waitForTaskToken to your resource, Step Functions will add a task token to the JSON payload and wait for a callback.
 The microservice can return a result to Step Functions by calling the Step Functions API."

-...I then copied the URL of my SQS queue from the SQS console and paste it into my State machine definition.
+I then copied the URL of my SQS queue from the SQS console and paste it into my State machine definition.

 I then clicked the refresh butteon to allow the step function translate the ASL state machine into visual workflow

 ![Screenshot (255)](https://user-images.githubusercontent.com/99415191/224594918-69411b2b-fb7c-4172-968b-7ffedae47846.png)